 Clean Up and Restoration

-One of the final steps in the process of wrapping up an oil and gas lease should be the final restoration process.
-The costs to safely close up a well, remove equipment and infrastructure, and to restore the surface of the land to its former condition can be substantial.
-Key terms should include a precise description of what condition the land should be restored to, what items of equipment or infrastructure must be removed or will remain in place, and the time frame in which this restoration should be accomplished.
+The last step in an oil and gas lease is the final restoration process.
+The costs to safely close up a well, remove equipment and infrastructure, and to restore the surface of the land are substantial.
+Key terms should include:

 Conclusion